At 97th Floor, we constantly get asked the question, “What tools do you use to do that?”

 Whether it be finding actionable data for SEO strategies, website audits, designing landing pages, or writing a fresh piece of content, my team uses a myriad of tools and hacks.
 To save you air from asking the question, or simply spare you from asking good ole Google, here is a list of 19 tools that my team uses on the regular to get results.
 Use them and you’ll become the tool titan at your organization.

-- Website Auditor: We use this mainly for page optimizations and TF-IDF reports.
-Don’t know what “TF-IDF” is?
+- Website Auditor: We use this mainly for page optimizations and semantic analysis reports.
+Don’t know what “semantic analysis” is?
 No worries, check out this post.
 Back to Website Auditor: the formatting of the tool gives an excellent view of related keywords that our landing page(s) are not using.
 The tool also features a site structure tab where you can view the domain from the back end.
 It is super helpful for learning more about site audits and how they work from an SEO standpoint.

 - Ahrefs Chrome Plugin: When looking at a SERP in Google, it is really helpful to see the page's stats right in front of you, without that extra tab or click or copy and paste (You get the picture, right?
 It saves time).